hazardgoat/PyProcess/README.md

 #### Functions
 `setup.Project_Folders`: Sets up project folders.
 Creates the main project folder, as well as *Data*, *Methods*, and *Results* folders within it.
 #### Parameters
-`main_dir`: Path to the project directory.
+`proj_dir`: Path to the project directory.
 Can be an existing folder or one yet to be created.

 ## Class - Clean
 #### Functions